What is bagasse?

 To ensure that you receive a truly sustainable material, we recommend that you purchase verified climate-neutral packaging.
 This includes, for example, bagasse products from BioPak: by co-financing emission reduction projects, we compensate for the pollutant emissions caused by production, transport and disposal.

-Compared to plastic, bagasse is definitely a sustainable alternative.
-This is because plastic production depends to a large extent on crude oil.
-Its extraction and processing cause enormous pollutant emissions, which is why the EU is increasingly regulating the use of single-use plastic - for example with the EU-wide plastic ban that has been in force since 2021 and will be extended again in 2023.
 New plastic is also questionable in terms of the human rights situation in oil-producing countries.
 That's why environmentally conscious restaurateurs can opt for alternatives such as bagasse or reused rPET instead of plastic.
 The latter is also made of fossil plastic, but is produced with much less new plastic in the course of recycling.
 At Duni and BioPak, we also rely on rPET from post-consumer recycling.
 This involves recycling only plastic that has already been used - without industrial waste from the production of other goods.